 As well as this, Qualtrics Video Feedback features built-in AI-powered analytics that enables researchers to analyze and pull sentence-level topics and sentiment from video responses to see exactly how respondents feel at scale.

 Finally, customizable video editing allows researchers to compile and showcase the best clips to tell the story of the data, helping to deliver a more authentic narrative that lands with teams and key stakeholders.

 Qualtrics Video Feedback provides:

 - End-to-end research: Conduct all types of video feedback research with point-and-click question types, data collection, analytics and reporting — all in the same platform.
 This means it’s easy to compare and combine qualitative and quantitative research, as well as make insights available to all relevant stakeholders.

-- Scalability and security: Easily empower teams outside the research department to conduct their own market research with intuitive tools, guided solutions, and centre of excellence capabilities to overcome skill gaps and governance concerns.
+- Scalability and security: Easily empower teams outside the research department to conduct their own market research with intuitive tools, guided solutions, and center of excellence capabilities to overcome skill gaps and governance concerns.